Iqratashfi/python-projects/README.md

 The computer picks a secret number between 1 and 100, and you try to guess it.

 # Compliment Generator
-Because we all deserve to hear something sweet and kind — especially when learning to code
+Because we all deserve to hear something sweet especially when learning to code

 # Rock, Paper, Scissors
 Play against the computer and see who wins the showdown.